- Executive MBA

 Donald C. Waite III ’66, a former member of McKinsey’s three-person Office of the Managing Director and a member of the School’s Board of Overseers since 1992, has served as director of the program since 2002.
 Under Waite’s leadership, the scope of industries and careers represented in the program has doubled: a total of 15 executives will participate beginning in the Fall of 2014.

-Former executives in residence at the School include
+Former executives in residence at the School have included

 - Susan Balloch, former managing director at Donaldson, Lufkin & Jenrette and Credit Suisse First Boston